-Our ragù follows the time-honoured Tuscan method of gently stewing the wild boar with red wine, juniper berries and plenty of tomatoes – a dish known locally as "cinghiale in umido" – until rich and luxuriant.
-This sauce pairs perfectly with wonderful ribbons of our mafalde pasta (named in honour of the tragic Princess Mafalda of Savoy), which are the ideal size – and shape – to sop up this very special Tuscan specialty.
+Our ragù follows the time-honoured Tuscan method of gently stewing the wild boar with red wine, juniper berries and plenty of tomatoes – a dish known locally as “cinghiale in umido” – until rich and luxuriant.
+This sauce pairs perfectly with wonderful ribbons of our mafalde pasta (named in honour of the tragic Princess Mafalda of Savoy, who, having fallen foul of Hitler, perished in a German concentration camp).
+These are the ideal size – and shape – to sop up this very special Tuscan speciality.

 Allergens in BOLD & CAPITALIZED: